Multi-Objective Loss Balancing for Physics-Informed Deep Learning

 \section{\textbf{Re}lative \textbf{Lo}ss \textbf{Ba}lancing with Random \textbf{Lo}okback (ReLoBRaLo)}

-Drawing inspiration from existing balancing techniques as outlined in sec.~\ref{adaptive_loss_balancing}, we propose a novel method and implementation for balancing the multiple terms in the scalarised MOO loss function for training of PINNs upon: \begin{itemize} \item SoftAdapt's balancing method is employed, using the rate of change between consecutive training steps and normalising them through a softmax function. \item similarly to Learning Rate Annealing, the scalings are updated using an exponential decay in order to utilise loss statistics from more than just one training step in the past. \item in addition, a random lookback (called \emph{saudade} $\rho$) is introduced into the exponential decay, which decides whether to use the pervious steps' loss statistics to computed the scalings, or whether to look all the way back until the start of training $\mathcal{L}_i^{(0)}$. \end{itemize}
+Drawing inspiration from existing balancing techniques as outlined in sec.~\ref{sec:adaptive_loss_balancing}, we propose a novel method and implementation for balancing the multiple terms in the scalarised MOO loss function for training of PINNs upon: \begin{itemize} \item SoftAdapt's concept of operating on loss statistics as opposed to gradient statistics is employed.
+A computationally inexpensive softmax ensures the sum of scalings is bounded. \item Inspired by GradNorm, the progress is calculated by dividing the loss at the current iteration $\mathcal{L}_i(t)$ by the loss at the previous iteration $\mathcal{L}_i(t-1)$. \item Similarly to Learning Rate Annealing, the scalings are updated using an exponential decay in order to utilise loss statistics from more than just one training step in the past. \item In addition, a random lookback (called \emph{saudade} $\rho$) is introduced into the exponential decay, which decides whether to use the previous steps' loss statistics to compute the scalings, or whether to look all the way back until the start of training $\mathcal{L}_i^{(0)}$. \end{itemize}